 - a Program specific web portal, the Bonded Return of Service System (BRoSS) to provide self-service management of RoSO

-- a wide range of options as to when, where and how you choose to complete your RoSO within the Program’s required timeframe and requirements.
+- a wide range of options as to when, where and how you choose to complete your RoSO within the Program’s time frame and requirements.
 18 months can be completed pre-fellowship and 18 months completed post fellowship.
-RoSO can be non-continuous, full or part-time work, and fly in/fly out work in eligible locations may be counted towards RoSO
+RoSO can be non-continuous, full or part-time work, and fly-in/fly-out work in eligible locations may be counted towards RoSO

 - more choice and more locations with participants able to complete their RoSO in Modified Monash Model (MMM) 2-7 locations, and in Distribution Priority Areas (DPA) for General Practitioners or District of Workforce Shortage (DWS) for Specialists for their medical speciality

-- no restrictions on the work you undertake.
-Participants can choose to work in areas which do not count towards RoSO during the 18 year period whilst they undertake their RoSO
+- no restrictions on working in areas which are not eligible for RoSO during the 18-year period

-The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 will be delayed until a future date nominated by the Department.
+The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 are delayed until 30 June 2021.

-The Department has implemented a transition period where the participant’s obligations to provide information and upload evidence will be delayed until BRoSS is fully functional.
+The Department has implemented a transition period where the participant’s obligations to provide information and upload evidence are delayed until BRoSS is fully functional.
 The Rule has been amended to formally establish this transition period, which means current participants of the Medical Rural Bonded Scholarship (MRBS) and Bonded Medical Places (BMP) schemes who are opting in to the Program cannot be liable for any administrative penalty arising out of not complying with time frames set out in the Rule.
-The amendment, Health Insurance (Bonded Medical Program) Amendment Rule 2020, is available at the Federal Register of Legislative Instruments for your information.

 Self-management of RoSO including planning and recording of events are currently in development and will be released progressively.